 3. Gain competitive advantage through technology

-Thanks to all the new technology available in the market today, including cloud-based ERP solutions like NetSuite and Sage X3, the rules of business have totally changed.
+Thanks to all the new technology available in the market today, including cloud-based ERP solutions the rules of business have totally changed.
 The only way to survive in today’s digital economy is to be well technologically equipped.
 If your business is operating without a technology-enabled modern ERP solution, here are some questions you need to ask yourself:

 - Are you in control?

 - Are all the departments in your organization supported?

 - Considering your current solution, are your goals realistic and achievable?

 If you answered no to any of these questions, it’s time to look into an ERP that can keep your business relevant and efficient in an ever-changing and highly competitive market.